 Installation began in Hays in 2016, when about 500 electric and 700 gas modules were deployed for testing.
-Customers who only take gas service from Midwest Energy in southwest and northern Kansas were updated in 2016, and customers in the Hays District were completed in mid-2017, and the Colby District was completed late in 2018, and the Great Bend District was completed in the summer of 2019 (see map below).
+Customers who only take gas service from Midwest Energy in southwest and northern Kansas were updated in 2016; customers in the Hays District were completed in mid-2017, and the Colby District was completed late in 2018, and the Great Bend District was completed in the summer of 2019 (see map below).

 Automation brings safety, convenience and environmental benefits.
 Meter readers and servicemen drive thousands of miles each month, and their work exposes them to animal bites, insect stings and other hazards.
 Automated meters allow for routine functions like monthly meter reading, readings to start or stop service, and some disconnections/re-connections to be done remotely.
 This takes dozens of meter and service trucks off the road, eliminates thousands of trips and reduces the amount of CO2 being released into the atmosphere.